 GNU Lesser General Public License (LGPL) is similar to GPL but it allows for example a library under this license to be used by a non-GPL licensed program, even if it's a proprietary software.

-Free Documentation License is another license but it covers functional documents and manuals.
+GNU Free Documentation License is another license but it covers functional documents and manuals.
 Because free software needs free documentation as well.

 Sources: